patrickjmcd/test-features/README.md

 5. The outputted HTML file is then uploaded to the specified Slack channel
 6. The action prints out a permalink to the file

+## Future Improvements

+* Only uploading on a change to a feature file
+* Converting the HTML file to a PDF
+* Multiple folders of feature files

 ## References